robtweed/QOper8/README.md

 Let's modify the example we created above to demonstrate how to package all your code into a single bundleable file.

-The first thing I would do is to take your Message Handler Script File and put it through a minifier, eg [this Online Uglifier](https://skalman.github.io/UglifyJS-online/).
-So the Message Handler Script File code for the example above would look like this:

-        self.handler=function(e,a){a({processing:"Message processing done!",data:e.data,time:Date.now()})};

-Now add this as the value of a variable in your main script file.
-To avoid any clashes with single and double quotes, I tend to use back-tick characters around the minimised code, eg:
+First, add the handler code as the value of a variable in your main script file.
+By using back-tick characters around the code, you can have it laid out in an easy-to-read form:

-        let handlerCode = `self.handler=function(e,a){a({processing:"Message processing done!",data:e.data,time:Date.now()})};`;
+        let handlerCode = `
+          self.handler = function(obj, finished) {
+            // simple example that just echoes back the incoming message finished({
+              processing: 'Message processing done!',
+              data: obj.data,
+              time: Date.now()
+            });
+            };
+        `;

 We can now use QOper8's blobURL creation API to create a blobURL for the Message Handler Script File code: